samuelroland/prjs/README.md

 Still to attribute/think about:
 - [ ] Fix strange alignement in exos list
 - [ ] Refactor list duplication in ExosList with StoreList component (see TODO in ExosList)
+- [ ] Show Vitest errors and exceptions
 - [ ] Fix loading time of vitest showing "no file found" instead of something like "loading"
 - [ ] Hard: Transfer exo metadata from Vitest tests to include instruction, hints and more
 - [ ] !!
 Implements hints (when exo metadata works)